-Today we’ll show you how to make an easy printed Giant Valentines Card that can be used for adorable photo ops, or just for giving to a very special person!
+Today I’ll show you how to make an easy printed Giant Valentines Card that can be used for adorable photo ops, or just for giving to a very special person!

 This post contains Amazon Affiliate links for your convenience.
 Please read our Disclosure here for more details.

 We’ve been doing a lot of Valentine’s Day activities around our house already and that usually begins with some related reading.

 After digging out my collection of Valentine’s Day kids books from last year, I realized we needed a new addition (or two!) and so I ordered Happy Valentine’s Day, Curious George and The Biggest Valentine Ever.

 Onetime, my 3 year old son, loves the Curious George series and so the first choice was easy.
 This Valentine’s story is a little shorter than your average Curious George book, but it made up for it with flaps to unfold to reveal surprises in the plot, and it was a perfect introduction to different Valentine’s activities like making cookies, and cards, and having a party to celebrate friendship.

 All things that my son is just starting to learn about.
 And of course, as in all the Curious George books, there are the usual funny escapades of a curious, hyperactive little monkey!

 You may not have heard of the second book – but it is one of several by Steven Kroll featuring two mouse friends who often get into a disagreement and then as the story proceeds figure out a way to compromise or share.

 This Valentine’s version didn’t disappoint.
 It had the two boys arguing over how to best make a Valentine’s card together at school, then they each attempt to make their own and realize that they can do a nicer job together.

 In the end they come up with a creative giant valentines card for someone special.
 I love the friendship lessons in these books and Onetime seems to really enjoy the stories too.